upperlinecode/dollar-pizza-react-final/README.md

 To start off, we need to add a Navbar to the website.
 Luckily, this component has already been built.
 All you have to do is add it in the App.js file.

 ### Second Task
 Open the file for the pizza component.
 It seems like the last developer made a few typos.
 Please edit the text so everything is spelled correctly.
-Also, add Jeff's name to the text as well.
+Also, add Kelsie's name to the text as well.

 ### Third Task
 Open the CSS file that is associated with the pizza component (there might be a clue at the top of the file where to find it).